sparkflows/sparkflows-docs/docs/aws/user-guide/sagemaker.rst

 Use ARN of the new Role in the Workflow
 ----------------

-We now use the ARN of the new Role when we use the SageMaker KMeans Estimator Node in the Workflow.
+We, now, use the ARN of the new Role while using the SageMaker KMeans Estimator Node in the Workflow.

 **arn:aws:iam::account_id:role/aws-sagemaker-full-access**